 Calculating the cost from the 12-ounce plastic bottled water set, HowStuffWorks estimates that a family of four is going to spend $3,114.67 annually on plastic water bottles, assuming that each person drinks around 5 to 6 bottles per day.
 On the contrary, a household that relies primarily on water filters and reserves plastic bottled water on outing occasions only will only spend $236.10 in their annual water purchase.

 Besides the obvious financial savings, Hearts.com also points out that using water filters actually helps us to conserve water too.
 This is because it takes 4 gallons of water for a manufacturer to bottle 1 gallon of water.
 Of the 45 million bottles we consume daily, 88% are not recycled, which means 1.14 billion plastic water bottles enter our landfills monthly.
+If you’re looking for large eco-upgrades to your home you may consider getting a home improvement loan.
+Many utility companies offer a rebate for energy efficient upgrades.

 Low-Flow Fixtures: Showerhead & Faucet